Jeffrey Stoner is known for making images that capture the essence of the places and animals he photographs.

 Jeffrey had a lifelong passion for photography but only began selling his images in 2004 after a gallery in Pennsylvania asked to show his work.
 He expanded his gallery presence in Pennsylvania and then in 2007 he and his wife made the decision to move to northeastern Tennessee near the borders of North Carolina and Virginia.

-Stoner is represented by galleries in North Carolina, Pennsylvania, Tennessee and Virginia.
+Jeffrey is represented by galleries in North Carolina, Tennessee and Virginia.
 Jeffrey speaks to groups throughout the southeast on topics including The Fine Art of Photography, Infrared the Invisible Light and The Camera, Technology and Art.
-He also teaches workshops on the art of photography.